 Number of students participating in the scholastic and portfolio review: 60 (includes transfer students)

 Second Year Admission, Interior Design: Admission to the second-year is selective and based on a scholastic and portfolio review.

-Of the students graduating in 2018, 19% completed a minor in at least one of the following disciplines: Business Administration, Construction Management or Fine Art.
+Of the students graduating in 2022, 17% completed a minor in at least one of the following disciplines: History, Architecture History, Business Administration, and Printmaking, and Fine Art.

 Acceptance into Graduate Programs

 8% of students who graduated in 2022 applied for graduate school and 100% were accepted.